hamax97/hamax97.github.io/write-ups/object-oriented-design.md

 - Those implemented in any module that has been added to it.
 - Those implemented in all modules added to any object above it in the hierarchy.

+Use inheritance for sharing interfaces.
+Use modules for sharing behaviors.

 ### Example

 ```ruby